icbi-lab/OvRSeq/README.md

 ## Features and Functions

-OvRSeq includes the following key functions:

-- `avg_expression_for_signature_se`: Computes average gene expression values and enriches `colData` in `SummarizedExperiment` objects.

-- `brcaness_classifier`: Contains a trained Random Forest model for predicting BRCAness based on a 24-gene expression signature derived from the TCGA-OV dataset.

-- `calculateIPS`: Calculates the Immunophenoscore (IPS) and its component scores from a `SummarizedExperiment` object.

-- `classify_brcaness`: Uses the BRCAness classifier to categorize samples based on their likelihood of BRCAness.

-- `deconvolute_immune`: Deconvolutes immune cell fractions from gene expression data using the `immunedeconv` package.

-- `get_consensus_ov_subtypes`: Implements a consensus classifier to determine molecular subtypes of high-grade serous ovarian cancer.

-- `immune_signature_score`: Calculates enrichment scores for various immune signatures using the gene set variation analysis (GSVA) method.

-- `load_TCGA_OV`: Provides an interface to load the TCGA-OV dataset as a `SummarizedExperiment` object.

-- `ssGSEA_OV_custom`: Performs single-sample Gene Set Enrichment Analysis (ssGSEA) using custom gene sets and the `GSVA` package.
+Key features provided by OvRSeq include:

+- Evaluation of BRCAness status by leveraging a predictive model developed from the TCGA-OV dataset, which helps in identifying the likelihood of BRCAness in ovarian cancer samples.

-- `tumor_immune_phenotype_signature`: A gene signature for classifying tumor immune phenotypes in ovarian cancer based on the spatial distribution of CD8+ T cells.
+- Determination of tumor immune phenotypes by assessing the spatial distribution patterns of CD8+ T cells within the tumor microenvironment, aiding in the understanding of immune evasion mechanisms in cancer.

+- Molecular subtype classification through a consensus approach that categorizes ovarian cancer into distinct subtypes, enabling tailored therapeutic strategies.

+- Immune profile characterization with the calculation of the Immunophenoscore (IPS), which includes assessments of various immune cell types and their activation states.

+- Immune deconvolution from gene expression data, which parses out the proportions of different immune cell types, providing insights into the immune landscape of ovarian cancer samples.

+- Calculation of enrichment scores for multiple immune-related gene signatures, employing the GSVA method to determine the relative activation of different immune pathways.

+- Averaging of expression levels across smaller, defined immune-related gene sets, offering a precise quantification of signature expressions in a given dataset.

+OvRSeq effectively serves as a valuable resource for researchers focusing on the molecular and immunological characterization of ovarian cancer, supporting the drive towards precision medicine by furnishing a multi-dimensional analysis of gene expression data.

 ## Example Usage